Home ยป Drinks

-Oolong milk tea is a rich, toasty, and flavorful drink that’s incredibly simple to make at home.
-With a base of oolong tea, milk, brown sugar, and tapioca pearls, you’ll be enjoying a delicious boba in no time at all!
+Oolong milk tea is a rich, toasty drink that’s incredibly simple to make at home.
+With a base of oolong tea, milk, brown sugar, and tapioca pearls, it has the perfect balance of flavors and textures.
+Plus, it costs a fraction of bubble tea shop options!

 Oolong milk tea.